Vibe1990/UFC_Model.Prediction/README.md

 ![](https://github.com/Vibe1990/UFC_Model.Prediction/blob/main/UFC_Outcome_Prediction_Recap.PNG)

-* With reference to actual fight outcomes from [UFC 258](https://en.wikipedia.org/wiki/UFC_258), it was shown that the chosen approach of using a logistic regression model with variable selection using correlates outperformed the projected mma analysis.
-Under the impression of wagering $100 per fight, overall profit was $469.07 (~ 46.91% profit).
+* With reference to actual fight outcomes from [UFC 258](https://en.wikipedia.org/wiki/UFC_258), it was shown that the chosen approach of using a logistic regression model with variable selection using correlates outperformed the projected mma analysis (8 vs. 7).
+Under the assumption of wagering $100 per each fight match-up, the overall profit was $469.07 (~ 46.91% profit) using chosen model algorithm vs. $353.13 (~ 35.31% profit) using the proposed mma analyst picks.

 ![](https://github.com/Vibe1990/UFC_Model.Prediction/blob/main/Compare_model_picks_vs_analysis.PNG)